Drawbacks Of Increased Database Size

 Perform offline defragmentation or move data to a new database

 Offline defragmentation helps to reclaim the free space available (known as white space) in the Exchange database.
 This process compresses database, eradicates the blank and unused space, and reduces the database size.
 Thus, it effectively brings continuity in storage.
-And ESEUTIL is the Microsoft utility that helps in defragmentation.
-However, this process has the disadvantage that it is a slow process and can be performed only after dismounting the database (it means that all the mailboxes of the database will be unavailable for a considerable period).
+And Eseutil is the Microsoft utility that helps in defragmentation.
+However, this process has the disadvantage that it is a slow process and can be performed only after dismounting the database (it means that all the mailboxes of the database will be unavailable for a considerable period of time).

 You can get the amount of whitespace in a database by running the following cmdlets in Exchange Management Shell: